HomeMy WebLinkAbout1934-01-16 475

 Mr. Jones, Winter Street

-Maintains dog kennels and has a sign near street.
+Maintains dog kennels and has a sign near street .

 Informed me he had permission from Selectmen to

-keep dogs unddr sufferance.
+keep dogs under sufferance.

 He promised to remove sign.

-Mr. Rhotnes, Winter Street, (Blue Seal
+Mr. Rhomes, Winter Street, (Blue Seal

 Laundry)